Today’s castle might not be considered a showstopper by some, but this ruin is one of my favorites. This is Corse Castle.

 This was such a fun moment for me.
-We were traveling through Aberdeenshire, Scotland when we came upon this shepherd and his trusty canine companion moving their flock from one pasture to another.
+We were traveling through Aberdeenshire, Scotland, when we came upon this shepherd and his trusty canine companion moving their flock of sheep from one pasture to another.
 It’s a hundred of these wonderful little Scottish moments that stick with me the most.

 I am going to take a short media break for the remainder of September, but I will anxiously look forward to seeing you all again in just a few short weeks!

-Castles are amazing, don’t you think?
-It doesn’t matter to me if it has been renovated and now serves as a five-star luxury hotel, if it’s a well-preserved ruin, or if all that remains is a crumbling mess, a mere shadow of what once had been.
-Every castle has a tale to tell and I love them all.
+Castles are amazing.
+I don’t care if it has been renovated into a luxury hotel, if it’s a well-preserved ruin, or if all that remains is a crumbling mess.
+Every castle has a tale to tell, and I love them all.

-Today I would like to take you to Dunnottar Castle which sits on the North Sea, about two miles from the town of Stonehaven, Scotland.
-I can still remember my reaction the first time I rounded the path and Dunnottar came into full view.
+Today I would like to take you to Dunnottar Castle, which sits on the North Sea, about two miles from the town of Stonehaven, Scotland.
+I can still remember my reaction the first time I rounded the path, and Dunnottar came into full view.
 Hmmm, how do I describe it?
 Okay, got it.
 Do you remember the romcom “Notting Hill” starring Hugh Grant and Julia Roberts?
 (Where have all the romantic comedies gone, by the way?)
 Do you remember the scene where William (Grant) takes the famous actress Anna Scott (Roberts) as his date to his sister Honey’s birthday party?
-And do you remember Honey’s reaction at meeting Anna for the first time?
+And do you remember what Honey said when she came face to face with Anna for the first time?
 Hahaha!
 Yeah.
 That pretty much sums it up.